thenewdarling/CurseOfStrahd/Downtime/2022-01-16 Downtime before Session 16.md

 “I sold my soul for power and am now bound to a new force, and one much harder to ran from."

 [17-Jan-22 05:01 PM] [[Magdalena]] de Luna (she/her)
-[[Magda]] thinks of the battlefield, sparkling with Lolth's Fire.
+[[Magda]] thinks of the battlefield, sparkling with [[Lolth]]'s Fire.
 "What price will you pay for that favour?
 What cost would it extract?"

 [17-Jan-22 05:07 PM] [[Varian]] Lo'Gosh (he/him)
 "Servitude and loyalty."

 [17-Jan-22 05:15 PM] [[Magdalena]] de Luna (she/her)
 "I thought I knew you better than that, [[Varian]].
 We are in the arsehole of the planar system.
 We can serve no-one but ourselves if we want to get out alive."
-She stops.
-"Lolth...
+She stops. "[[Lolth]]...
 A dark queen of the gods.
 A dangerous thing.
 The gods and monsters I've met, all men.
 Scheming men, lying men, but... in the end, simple.
 Stupid.
 A matriarch... she must be truly terrifying.
 But you can tell her you already have a queen."
 She scratches behind her horse's ears.
 "Isn't that right, Icarus?"

 🐴: *pfpfpf*